eda-ricercatore/gulyas-scripts/notes/deadlines.md

 	- https://www.sigmetrics.org/sigmetrics2019/call_for_papers.html
 	- Phoenix, AZ.
 	- June 24-28, 2019.
+	- Submission deadline (For Summer submissions): August 13 and 20, 2018.
 	- Submission deadline (For Fall submissions): October 22 and 29, 2018.
 	- Submission deadline (For Winter submissions): February 11 and 18, 2018.